-Initialising the settings means that all the stored calibration values will be lost as well as modulation assignments, MIDI settings, tuning, cv/gate settings etc. Basically all the settings under the SETUP pages will be initialised to default values.
+Initialising the settings means that all the stored calibration values will be lost as well as modulation assignments, MIDI settings, tuning, cv/gate settings etc. Basically all the settings under the initialised to default values.
 Also the hardware configuration settings are reset and so you should power-cycle MOTRS-6 after initialisation to re-establise the correct hardware configuration.